Quantum Electrodynamics of graphene Landau levels in a deep-subwavelength hyperbolic phonon polariton cavity: Summary of main results

-In the future, it would be interesting to apply our theory to investigate a 2DEG in a sub-wavelength split-ring cavity, motivated by pioneering experiments on the quantum Hall effect in such systems \cite{appugliese2022,enkner2024,enkner2024b}.
-Indeed, most of previous theoretical works \cite{ciuti2021,rokaj2022,rokaj2023} that have considered this setup employed a single uniform transverse mode, modeled as $\hat{\bm{A}}={{A}}_0\bm{\epsilon}\left(\hat{a}+\hat{a}^\dagger\right)$, where $\hat{a},\hat{a}^\dagger$ are the photonic operators, $\bm{\epsilon}$ is the polarization and ${A}_0=\sqrt{2\pi \hbar c^2/V_{\rm eff} \omega_c} $ is the vacuum cavity field in a Fabry-P\'{e}rot cavity, $\omega_c$ is the cavity frequency and $V_{\rm eff}=A\lambda^3_{\rm d}$ is the effective cavity volume rescaled by the use of the phenomenological compression factor $A$.
-While this approach may capture the main phenomenology, it neglects the non-local structure of the cavity mode \cite{enkner2024b}, lacks a microscopic prediction of the vacuum field without resorting to the phenomenological compression factor or fitting experimental values, and omits frequency-independent electrostatic effects, which in our theory are encoded in \( g_\infty(\bm{r},\bm{r}^\prime) \).
-We believe that a fully microscopic treatment of the vacuum field in sub-wavelength cavities, applying our theory to a 2DEG in a sub-wavelength split-ring cavity while accounting for both the non-local field \( \hat{\phi}(\bm{r}) \) and the renormalized Coulomb potential \( g_\infty(\bm{r},\bm{r}^\prime) \), is therefore necessary to accurately describe these experiments.
+Numerous previous theoretical works \cite{ciuti2021,rokaj2022,rokaj2023} considered 2DEGs in sub-wavelength split-ring cavities, motivated by pioneering experiments on the quantum Hall effect in such systems \cite{appugliese2022,enkner2024,enkner2024b}.
+However, these works \cite{ciuti2021,rokaj2022,rokaj2023} modeled the cavity as a single uniform transverse mode, $\hat{\bm{A}}={{A}}_0\bm{\epsilon}\left(\hat{a}+\hat{a}^\dagger\right)$, where $\hat{a},\hat{a}^\dagger$ are the photonic operators, $\bm{\epsilon}$ is the polarization and ${A}_0=\sqrt{2\pi \hbar c^2/V_{\rm eff} \omega_c} $ is the vacuum cavity field in a Fabry-P\'{e}rot cavity, $\omega_c$ is the cavity frequency and $V_{\rm eff}=A\lambda^3_{\rm d}$ is the effective cavity volume rescaled by the use of the phenomenological compression factor $A$.
+While this approach may capture the main phenomenology, it neglects the inhomogeneity of the cavity mode \cite{enkner2024b}, lacks a microscopic prediction of the vacuum field and omits frequency-independent electrostatic effects (such as screening due to metal gates), which in our theory are encoded in \( g_\infty(\bm{r},\bm{r}^\prime) \).
+Therefore, a fully microscopic treatment of the vacuum field in sub-wavelength cavities is necessary to describe these experiments accurately.
+In the future, it would be interesting to apply our general theory also to the specific setup of a 2DEG in a split-ring cavity, fully accounting for both the inhomogeneous cavity field and the renormalized Coulomb potential.